US utilities have traditionally been known for high reliability, but all that is changing. Fast.

 - Add thermal storage.
 Ice storage, as in frozen water, has been around for hundreds of years and is very economical for special applications where cooling or refrigeration is needed.
 Since most buildings have air conditioning and many in the food sector have large refrigerators and freezers, there’s a lot of opportunities for ice storage.
 Perhaps the best part of ice storage is the storage medium itself.
 In many cases it’s one of the most abundant and sustainable chemicals on earth – good ole’ H2O.

 - Finally, there’s the “do nothing” alternative and hope it doesn’t affect you.
 Good luck with that.
 Since we live in a competitive world, others will solve the problem leaving you losing business or revenue you need to pay all those fixed costs and retirement checks.
 Again, that may work once or even twice, but with a prolonged outage or frequency of outages, you’ll be out of business.

 So, how do you decide what is best?
 It depends…

-It depends on a lot of variables like your building’s design, the age of your systems, your operations, safety or risk factors, utility costs, future costs, location risks (e.g. likelihood of interruptions and outages) and more.
+It depends on a lot of variables like your building’s design, the age of your systems, your operations, safety or risk factors, utility costs, future costs, location risks (e.g. likelihood of interruptions and outages), code requirements and more.
 Fortunately, we’ve done this analysis many times and know how to help you decide on the best options for your business or organization.
 More importantly, we can help you avoid getting “analysis paralysis” or getting wrong inputs that cost you a lot.

 For a free assessment of your buildings, Click here